Press ESC to close

 1993 | England

 The tournament was back in England, where it all started.
-The participating teams rose from 5 to 8, with India making their comeback and Denmark and the West Indies making their first appearances.
+The participating teams rose from five to eight, with India making their comeback and Denmark and the West Indies making their first appearances.

-New Zealand topped the table after winning 7 out of 7 matches, followed by England with 6 wins to set the final clash.
+New Zealand topped the table after winning seven out of seven matches, followed by England with six wins to set the final clash.

 England’s batters put up a fight while batting first and scored 195 runs.
 Later, their bowlers strangled the New Zealand team by restricting them to 128 runs.